Copper Canyon: Mexico travel guide

 The small towns of Divisadero and Barrancas along the Copper Canyon are home to some of the best vantage points, where you will be able to see for miles and down into the extremely deep gorges.

-Adrenaline junkies can find many activities to do such as Ziplining through the gorge, and mountain biking, which we’ll later cover.
+Adrenaline junkies can find many activities to do, such as ziplining through the gorge and mountain biking, which we’ll cover later.

 How to get to the Copper Canyon